AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing overview.md

 -   Bank card
 -   PayPal

-    Alibaba Cloud pre-authorizes your PayPal account after your pay-as-you-go resources start incurring fees.
+    Alibaba Cloud pre-authorizes your PayPal account after your pay-as-you-go resources start to incur fees.

 -   Paytm \(India\)

     Only for users in India.
-Alibaba Cloud pre-authorizes your Paytm account after your pay-as-you-go resources start incurring fees.
+Alibaba Cloud pre-authorizes your Paytm account after your pay-as-you-go resources start to incur fees.

 **Note:** Coupons are used to pay for your resource usage before bills are issued.
 No actual payments are involved.

 Before you purchase ECS resources, you must bind a bank card, PayPal account, or Paytm \(India\) account to your Alibaba Cloud account.
 For more information, see [Add a payment method](https://www.alibabacloud.com/help/doc-detail/50517.htm) in *Account Management*.

 If you want to purchase ECS resources in mainland China, you must complete real-name verification.
-For more information, see the *How can I complete real-name registration* section in [Real-name verification FAQ](https://www.alibabacloud.com/help/doc-detail/52595.htm) in *Account Management*.
+For more information, see the *How can I complete real-name registration?* section in [Real-name registration FAQs](https://www.alibabacloud.com/help/doc-detail/52595.htm) of *Account Management*.

+After you purchase and use ECS resources, you can view the bills and consumption details.
+For more information, see [View consumption details](/intl.en-US/Pricing/View consumption details.md).